Electronic-Waste/Electronic-Waste/README.md

 As a fanatical computer system fans, I have great enthusiasm for fields like **cloud infrastructure**.
 And I enjoy exploring unknown areas to me, such as **AI infrastructure**, **LLMs**.
 As for my future career life, my dream is to become an **infrastructure developer** designing scalable, robust and high performance systems for all kinds of workload!

-Currently, I'm working as an undergraduate research assistant in [SAIL](https://github.com/sjtu-sail) and engaged in k8s related works.
+Currently, I'm working as an infrastructure intern at Bondi Tech and engaged in tsdb & data analyzing related works.

 <img align='right' width=460px src='https://github-readme-stats.vercel.app/api?username=Electronic-Waste&show_icons=true&count_private=true&hide_title=true'/>